Huange/regulatory-network-for-HSPCs/README.md

 % simulate the leukemic scenario caused by AML-ETO expression.
 The level of Runx1 is fixed at the hypothetical maximum level 1, and at the same time all activating inputs of Runx1 are converted to inhibiting inputs in the model.
 Output is a 1000x9 matrix named as ‘matrix_up_Runx1_AE’, or ‘matrix_up_Runx1_AE_ex’.

-3. Any distribution fitting technique can then be applied to the outputs to produce desired plots.
+Third, any distribution fitting technique can then be applied to the outputs to produce desired plots.